ewilded/psychoPATH/README.md

 - Nice-to-haves:
 - implement windows support
 - add a "Copy to clipboard" button for generated payloads, so the output payloads can be used with other tools
-- add support for ZIP traversals? :>
+- add support for ZIP traversals
+- extend the tool with extension control mode (defeating the filters in order to upload an executable - different tricks depending on the platform)??
 - in case of a positive result, automatically track back the payload that did the trick (instead of the dir check mode?)